-Plastic is cheap, versatile and extremely durable, which makes it a great material for many different things and why it has become such an essential part of our daily lives.
-However, our reliance on this material has created a global environmental crisis, harming our oceans and all life that lives in it.
-Here are just 10 plastic pollution in the ocean facts you should know about.
+June 8 marks World Oceans Day.
+On this occasion, we are reminded of the major role of oceans in everyday life and we reflect on the devastating impact that human actions have on them.
+One of the biggest environmental problems of our lifetime is plastic pollution.
+This cheap, versatile, and extremely durable material has become an essential part of our daily lives.
+However, our reliance on it has created a global environmental crisis, harming our oceans and all life that lives in them.
+Here are 10 plastic pollution in the ocean facts you should know about.

 Plastic debris floating in the water can look a lot like food to animals.
 When an animal ingests plastic, it fills up their stomach and reduces the feeling of hunger, which prevents them from eating and dying from starvation.
 While plastics are already harmful as it’s made with toxic chemicals, free-floating pollutants in sea water can also accumulate on the surface, making it an extra deadly meal for marine wildlife.
 When marine organisms ingest plastic, these contaminants enter their digestive systems and accumulate in the food web over time.
 It is impossible to say how many animals die from ingesting plastic each year as not all dead animals are found and not all are examined, but the number of reported animals dying from ingesting plastic continues to climb steadily with each passing year.